 Portuguese are renowned for their gastronomy, especially pastries.
-Every region in Portugal boasts its specialty pastry and the locals promote it like their life depends on it, perhaps it does for some.
+Every region in Portugal boasts its speciality pastry and the locals promote it like their life depends on it, perhaps it does for some.

 On top of the list is the celebrity pastry, Pastél de Belém.
 It is one of the seven wonders of Portuguese cuisines, and I can vouch for its credibility.

 The origin of the pastry dates back to the 19thcentury.
 Owing to the liberal revolution of 1820, of which you will hear a lot while in Portugal, all convents and monasteries in Portugal were shut down.
-The revolution led to clergymen and workers expulsion.
+The revolution led to the expulsion of clergymen and workers.
 Trying to make ends meet, someone from the monastery offered sweet pastries for sale in the shop, now renowned as Pastéis de Belém (Pasteis de Belem).
-These pastries soon became popular and attracted visitors of both the monastery and the Torre de Belem.
+These pastries soon became popular and attracted visitors of both the monastery and the Torre de Belem (Belem Tower).

 People visit Belem district especially to eat this pastry.
 Pastél de Belém is the original version of Pastél de Nata (custard tart) abound in bakeries around Lisbon or Portugal for that matter.
-It’s served warm with a dash of sugar and cinnamon.
+It is served warm with a dash of sugar and cinnamon.
 When eaten warm it melts in your mouth and leaves you craving for more.
 And now the best part, in spite of its reputation the pastry only costs 1.20 euro (in 2018).

-Tip: In case you want to take some home, they also do take away, a box of six pastries.
-Please note that they stay fresh only for three days.
+Tip: If you want to take some home, they also do take away, a box of six pastries but please remeber that they last only three days.

 Admire the Manueline style architecture